blz349/neanderthal_introgression/extreme_response/fairfax/README.md

 ### Description of code

     neanderthal_fairfax_overlap.ipynb
-This code looks at the overlap in SNPs between Neanderthal-introgressed SNPs (from Dannemann *et al.* and Simonti *et al.*) and monocyte extreme response peak eQTLs identified by Fairfax *et al*.
+This code looks at the overlap between Dannemann/Simonti Neanderthal-introgressed SNPs (present in Chen introgressed sequences) and monocyte extreme response peak eQTLs identified by Fairfax *et al*.
 Fisher's exact test and bootstrap test were performed to test for enrichment.
 &nbsp;

     plot_fairfax_eQTLs.ipynb